Rubberverse/qor-caddy/README.md

 In case `${CADDY_MODULES}` seems valid - it just needs to be value that's not `"none"` - it will proceed with reading it into an array `CADDY_MODULES_ARRAY` which is then iterated over in a `while` loop and all modules are temporarily written to `/usr/app/builder/caddy/temp.go`.
 After it's done, it will overwrite `main.go` with `temp.go`.

-Then it pins Caddy version with `go get`, checks if a variable exists for `${CADDY_DEFENDER}` as that module needs it's own special configuration in case you want TOR relays included into it, and then runs `go mood init caddy` and `go mod tidy`.
+Then it pins Caddy version with `go get`, checks if a variable exists for `${CADDY_DEFENDER}` as that module needs it's own special configuration in case you want TOR relays included into it, and then runs `go mod init caddy` and `go mod tidy`.

-In simpler terms, it does some sanity checking, sets some environment variables and then modifies a temporary file that's afterwards forcefully overwrites the main file and does the rest of the preparation to actually build Caddy out.

 ## Build-time env variables